jez/blog/_posts/2022-11-12-codemods-tips.md

 # author_url:
 ---

-I get the sense that people looking for advice on how to run a codemod are simply asking to be told, "don't worry, they're actually easy."
+I get the sense that a lot of people looking for advice on how to run a codemod are simply asking to be told, "don't worry, they're actually easy."
 Sometimes they are, but usually the people desperate for codemod tips are also the people faced with running the gnarliest codemods.

 <!-- more -->

 The biggest tip I can offer is to shift your mindset.
-After a certain scale, codemods always get at least a little painful.
 Some of the tips below help make codemods less painful, but after a certain scale, codemods are never going to be pain-free.
-In fact **that's okay**, because:

-- It means the work is **high-leverage**—you're one person sucking up the pain for the benefit of dozens, hundreds, or even thousands of others.
+In fact **that's okay**, because it means the work is high-leverage—you're one person sucking up the pain for the benefit of dozens, hundreds, or even thousands of others.
 They get to ignore all the pain, and you get to claim all the impact.
-- You are way more likely to get the migration finished personally than you are by trying to shovel the work onto other teams' plates and hope they follow up.

 That's tip 1: don't let the fact that you know a codemod will be painful keep you from doing it.
 Like anything else, balance the pain with the payoff, and make a judgement call.